 If you are a landholder and want to protect your important bushland, you may want to enter into a Heritage Agreement.
-Any landholder in South Australia can apply.
+Private landholders of property in South Australia can enter into one.

 Heritage Agreements are helping to maintain important ecosystems in South Australia.
 Since the scheme was introduced in 1980, more than 2,800 landholders have agreed to ensure the long-term protection of over 1 million hectares of the state’s native vegetation.

 A Heritage Agreement is a conservation area on private land.
 It is established by agreement (or contract) between a landholder and the Minister for Sustainability, Environment and Conservation.